tomasferrarisenda/automate-all-the-things-braindamage/README.md

 [this series](https://www.youtube.com/playlist?list=PLyicRj904Z99i8U5JaNW5X3AyBvfQz-16) One of the best DevOps youtubers and one of the minds behind Crossplane.
 For the purpose of this edition, watching only part ona and two should be enough.

+[This one](https://youtu.be/mpfqPXfX6mg?si=mMVgEmT8UEC5o-xA) from Anton Putra should also be very helpfull.

 The true power of Crossplane lies behind Crossplane compositions, but that's a slighlty more advaded concept so we'll leave it for next edition, let's start with the basics.

-I had to find this workaround. not then most elegant solution.
-If you have any better ideas, I'm all ears EXPLCIAR la application secundaria q creamos dento del chart de crossplane.
+EXPLCIAR la application secundaria q creamos dento del chart de crossplane.
 Esto resuelve tambien el problema del secret que necesita el providerconfig para conectarse a aws pa eliminer los managedresources: ESTO NO HACE FALTA PORQUE CON LA SOLUCION DE LAS SUB-APPLICATIONS DE CROSSPLANE PARA PROVIDERS Y PROVIDERCONFIGS, LA APPLICATION DE CROSSPLANE NO PUEDE SER BORRADA HASTA QUE ELLAS NO MUERAN, Y PROVIDERCONFIGS NO PUEDE MORIR HASTA QUE NO MUERAN TODOS LOS MANAGED RESOURCES

 explicar que ahora las bbdd del backend se levantan a traves de manifests del chert de backed, no las levanta teraform